cunger/launch/notes/los-postres/dbms.md

 A column can be both a primary and a foreign key.

-# Relationships

-A _relationship_ is a connection between two entity instances (a row of data).
-The three types of relationships are _one-to-one_, _one-to-many_, and _many-to-many_.
-The cardinality of a relationship specifies the number of entities on each side of the relationship; its modality specifies whether it is required or not.

-One-to-one relations

-One-to-many relations
-Implementation: The _many_-side table will have a foreign key identifying the _one_-side table.

-Many-to-many relations
-Implementation: As a cross-reference table T3 that uses two foreign keys, to primary key of T1 and primary key of T2, together forming the primary key of T3.

 ## Normalization

 The goal of _normalization_ is to design the schema in a way that it avoids or at least minimizes anomalies, mainly by distributing information across separate tables.

 * _Update anomaly:_ If data is duplicated, updating it in one place while not updating it in another leads to inconsistencies, e.g. leading to different answers to a query that should only have one.
 * _Insertion and deletion anomaly:_ When storing particular information only together with other information, e.g. contact details in an events table, then that information is not available independently, i.e. it can only be inserted when other information is inserted, and is lost when that other information is deleted.

-### Normal forms

-## Optimization

-Also, counting is more efficient when done in the database than in the application, because for the latter case, all data to be counted needs to be transfered.

-### N+1 queries

-N+1 queries are the result of performing an additional query for each element in a collection.